How Much Does a Black Chain-Link Fence Cost to Install in 2025?

 Black Chain Fence Gate Pricing

-A 100-foot-by-4-foot vinyl-coated chain fence costs $1,000 to $4,800.
-Add $1,000 or more to increase it to a 6-foot height.
+A 100-foot-by-4-foot vinyl-coated chain-link fence costs $1,500 to $4,500.
+Increasing the fence height from 4 feet to 6 feet typically adds about $2 per linear foot, or roughly $200 for 100 feet.
 It comes in standard colors of black, white, green, brown, gray, redwood, and beige.
 Custom colors are available though it may drive the price up and delay installation.

 Vinyl coatings come in three varieties: powder coated, extruded and bonded, and extruded.
 The gauge of the wire is sometimes calculated on the underlying wire size and sometimes with the thickness of the coating included.